agorago/wego/stm/README.md

 that the entity changes state in conformance to the workflow.
 At various points of the workflow code can get called.
 This code can do specific actions.

 This gives a huge deal of flexibility to the service that is responsible for the entity.
-The BPlus state transition machine is a simple but effective way of managing entity workflows.
+The WeGO state transition machine is a simple but effective way of managing entity workflows.

 # Typical Life Cycle of a State Managed Transactional Entity